 The Getty House Foundation is led by a board of directors that oversees the implementation of the mission of the organization and the organization’s programs.

-Since 2013, one of the major goals of the board has been to ensure that a broad cross section of Los Angeles residents, especially young people, have access to Getty House and are included in its programs.
-Over 4,000 residents now visit Getty House each year.
+Since 2013, one of the major goals of the board has been to ensure that a broad cross section of Los Angeles residents—especially young people—have access to Getty House and are included in its programs.
+More than 4,000 residents now visit Getty House each year.